-Judi Dench won an Academy Award for Best Performance by an Actress in a Supporting Role for her role as Queen Elizabeth, although she is on-screen for only about six minutes in four scenes.
-This is the second-shortest performance to win a Best Supporting Actress Oscar.
+Judi Dench won an Academy Award for Best Actress in a Supporting Role for her role as Queen Elizabeth, although she is on-screen for only about six minutes in four scenes.
+This is the second-shortest performance to win a Best Actress in a Supporting Role Oscar.
 The shortest ever performance was by Beatrice Straight in Network (1976), as she appeared in only five minutes of the film.

 1998 was the only year that two actors were nominated for Academy Awards for playing the same character in two different films in the same year.
 Dame Judi Dench was nominated (and won) for Best Supporting Actress for playing Queen Elizabeth I in this movie and Cate Blanchett was nominated for Best Actress for portraying Elizabeth I in Elizabeth (1998).
 It is also worth noting that Joseph Fiennes portrayed the love interest in both of these films and that Geoffrey Rush was nominated for a BAFTA Award for his performance in each, winning for Elizabeth (1998).